2DGD-F0TH/2DGD_F0TH/chapters/008_CollisionDetection.md

 First of all we need an **ordered** list (or array) of vertices, which will be represented by points.
 Secondly, we need facilities to calculate list of triangles, as well as their areas.

 ::: pitfall :::
 You may be tempted to memorize the "triangles" that are an output of the "fan triangulation", as well as their areas.
-This may be a good idea if well managed, but we will need to take care of "moving" those triangles too (their areas won't change).

-If you are a programming wizard you can pull it off using references or pointers, probably.
-Also a hidden danger is when the polygon gets deformed: in that case all the triangle areas will have to be recalculated.
+This may be a good idea if well managed, but we will need to take care of "moving" those triangles and manage when the polygon gets deformed: in that case all the triangle areas will have to be recalculated.

-Same goes for the bounding box, which will change in size when the polygon rotates.
+Same goes for the bounding box, which will change in size when the polygon rotates or deforms.
 In this book we will try to keep the class as generic as possible (as well as simple), thus we will just recalculate everything every frame as needed.
 :::::::::::::::

 Thirdly, we need the constructor to do some math before we can use the polygon.
 Finally we need to integrate a "fanning" function.